E-Benny/Modern-Quiz-App/ReadMe.md

 ## Live Version

-To view the live version of the code without downloading the HTML file, please click on the CodePen link.
+To view the live version of the code without downloading the HTML file, please click on the CodePen link ( https://codepen.io/E-Benny/pen/podaVqX ).

 ## Author